Site Location and Land Use

 The Community Development Department maintains a list of properties available for sale or lease in the form of an interactive map.
 (Note: this link takes you off the Longwood website.)

-In addition, staff maintains a map that illustrates areas with high development and redevelopment potential as well as development and infrastructure improvements already occurring in the City.
-The map includes recently completed projects, projects under construction, location of new housing projects, and traffic counts to help you get a better of idea of a great location for your business.
+In addition, the staff maintains a map that illustrates areas with high development and redevelopment potential as well as development and infrastructure improvements already occurring in the City.
+The map includes recently completed projects, projects under construction, the location of new housing projects, and traffic counts to help you get a better idea of a great location for your business.

 The City's Economic Development Manager, Tom Krueger, is also available to provide even more detailed information about opportunities available in the City.
 For an interactive map that shares allowable uses within each of the future land use zones, development projects and infrastructure projects go to the Opportunity Module on the Starting a Business page.

 Why is knowing the Future Land Use and Zoning of my property important?